Awareness VR

 Meditation Experience

-- Participants thought subtle ambient sound matching the environment would increase immersion without distracting them while meditating.
+- Subtle Ambient Sound: Participants thought subtle ambient sounds aligned with the environment would enhance immersion without causing distraction.

 High Fidelity Prototype